enterstudio/lycheejs-website/download/tutorial/app-fertilize.md

 commands are serialized - so user-caused errors in your App logic are also reproducible and simulateable 1:1.

-The important part here is that lycheeJS supports incremental platforms (or fertilizers).
+The important part here is that lychee.js supports incremental platforms (or fertilizers).
 For example, the `html-nwjs` runtime inherits from `html`.